LaunchCodeEducation/data-analysis/src/chapters/tableau-part2/studio.rst

 Working Through the Studio:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You will be placed into one of eight groups.
 The group number reflects the region you have been assigned in the table below.
 As a team, one group member can be in charge of Tableau and screen share while other group members provide direction and suggestions.
-At the end of studio, you will present your favorite chart or final dashboard to the class as a whole.
+At the end of the studio, you will present your favorite chart or final dashboard to the class as a whole.

 While this is a group assignment, for your own portfolio it is recommended that you make your own version of this studio.